chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 ### Panels: predefined dashboards

-Writting visualizations and panels with Kibiter (or Kibana, for that matter) is not difficult.
+Writing visualizations and panels with Kibiter (or Kibana, for that matter) is not difficult.
 But you need to learn how to do it, and in any case it is time-consuming.
-That's why GrimoireLab provides a component with predefined visualizations and dashboards for all teh supported data sources: Panels.
+That's why GrimoireLab provides a component with predefined visualizations and dashboards for all the supported data sources: Panels.

 ![](/grimoirelab/grimoirelab-all-dashboard-noarthur-nomordred.png)

-Panels provides a collection of JSON files which define visualizations and dashboards.
+Panels provide a collection of JSON files which define visualizations and dashboards.
 In Kibiter, any visualization or dashboard can be exported and imported as a JSON file, and that's exactly what this collection allows.
 So, if you don't want to start your dashboard from scratch, you can set up a "standard GrimoireLab dashboard" by just uploading the files in Panels with `kidash`, as shown in [Managing dashboards with kidash](/grimoireelk/managing-dashboards-with-kidash.md).

-These panels are already prepared to consider unique identities, affiliation data, and other goodies provided by SortingHat, so if yoy use them, be sure to have SortingHat in the toolchain.
+These panels are already prepared to consider unique identities, affiliation data, and other goodies provided by SortingHat, so if you use them, be sure to have SortingHat in the toolchain.

 ### Mordred: from a configuration to a dasshboard

 As can be seen from the pictures in the previous scenarios, setting up a complete dashboard involves several components, each of them with their own configurations, and with their own processes for interacting with the others.
-The time needed to master all the components, and the effort spent to correctly run them, is not neglectible.
-Here is where Mordred comes to the resque.
+The time needed to master all the components, and the effort spent to correctly run them, is not neglectable.
+Here is where Mordred comes to the rescue.

 ![](/grimoirelab/grimoirelab-all-dashboard-noarthur.png)

 Mordred is a GrimoireLab component designed to read a configuration with all the data needed to produce a dashboard, and run all the other components so that the dashboard is actually produced.

-Using Mordred the production of a dashboard is just writting down its configuration (list of data sources and repositories, configuration for SortingHat, location of panels, etc.), and runnning it.
+Using Mordred the production of a dashboard is just writing down its configuration (list of data sources and repositories, configuration for SortingHat, location of panels, etc.), and running it.
 Almost by magic, a new dashboard is born.
-And what is even more important: it is also capable of runnning all the tools incrementally, so that the dashboard remains updated, with fresh data from the data sources, automatically.
+And what is even more important: it is also capable of running all the tools incrementally, so that the dashboard remains updated, with fresh data from the data sources, automatically.

 ### Arthur: orchestrating data retrieval.

 For a relatively small project, the data retrieval process, even in incremental updating mode, is straightforward.
-Start with the first repository from the first data source, use Perceval to retrieve new data from ir, do the same with the second repository, and so on untl all repositories for the first data source are visited.
+Start with the first repository from the first data source, use Perceval to retrieve new data from it, do the same with the second repository, and so on until all repositories for the first data source are visited.
 Then do the same with the second data source, etc. When all the data sources are visited, start over again.

 But in real large projects, this is not good enough.
-The time needed to cycle though repositories this way may be too long, and we need to paralelyze.
+The time needed to cycle through repositories this way may be too long, and we need to parallelize.
 In addition, not all data sources are the same, and maybe we want to run processes for data retrieval for some of the data sources in some specific virtual machines.
-Whatever the case, we need to orchstrate how different Perceval processes are retrieving data, so that the process is efficient and smooth.
+Whatever the case, we need to orchestrate how different Perceval processes are retrieving data, so that the process is efficient and smooth.

 This is the work of Arthur.
 Arthur uses a Redis database to store data about retrieval jobs, and retrieved batches of items.
-It takes care of managing all active retrival jobs, and can cope with parallel and periodic jobs, which makes the system really powerful.
+It takes care of managing all active retrieval jobs, and can cope with parallel and periodic jobs, which makes the system really powerful.
 Although in many setups Arthur is not needed, large, production environments usually benefit from it.

 Since GrimoireELK is designed to work both with Arthur and without it, the process of including it in the toolchain is transparent to other components